Cherry blossom cocktails channel the flavor and promise of spring

 Masahiro Urushido, whose enviable title at his New York bar Katana Kitten is “director of deliciousness,” incorporated those salted cherry leaves that are wrapped around sakura mochi into a cocktail as well, creating a Sakura Julep.
 (Urushido has a D.C. pop-up running through Saturday at Silver Lyan in the Riggs hotel in Penn Quarter.)

-In his book, “The Japanese Art of the Cocktail,” Urushido uses the leaves in an oleo-saccharum (in which sugar is used to draw out the flavors of other botanical ingredients), adding their salt and herbaceous quality to a whiskey drink accented with peach and ginger.
+In his book, “The Japanese Art of the Cocktail,” Urushido uses the leaves in an oleo saccharum (in which sugar is used to draw out the flavors of other botanical ingredients), adding their salt and herbaceous quality to a whiskey drink accented with peach and ginger.
 “Preserving the cherry blossoms helps you enjoy them out of season, allowing you to enjoy the season in a different time,” he says.

 You can source both the salted blossoms and leaves at some Japanese markets and online.
 But what about right now, when we’re surrounded by the trees in full blossom?